thomashollier/VFX_Pipe/README.md

 magick hald:8 hald512_Neutral.png
 Use oiiotool to bake any color correction in a new HALD image.
 In this case, I am creating a convert from ARRI Log space to aces, increasing the exposure by 2 stops, and then converting to sRGB. oiiotool hald512_Neutral.png --colorconvert "Input - ARRI - V3 LogC (EI800) - Wide Gamut" "ACES - ACEScg" -mulc 4 --colorconvert "ACES - ACEScg" "output - sRGB" -o hald512_log2sRGB+2.png
-Finally, I se this handy little python script to generate a cube lut ./hald_to_cube.py hald512_log2sRGB+2.png hald512_log2sRGB+2.cube
+Finally, I use this handy little python script to generate a cube lut
+---
+./hald_to_cube.py hald512_log2sRGB+2.png hald512_log2sRGB+2.cube
+---